FranciscoZacarias/fzac/README.md

 # Structure
 - `src\base\`: Core library.
 - `src\os\`: OS related functionality with OS specific implementations.
+- `src\lexer`: Generic lexer
-- `external\`: External code imported into this library.
-These are "opt-in" - they need to be explicitly included.
+- `external\`: Opt-in external code imported into this library.
-- `modules\`: Small and focused opt-in code provided by the code base.
-These can depend on `src\base` and `src\os`
 - `tests\`: For development, should not be included in projects.

+> `Opt-in` means that it has to be explicitly included by the user

 # Coding standards